 Should a Basic Income be paid to pensioners?Analogous to the case of children, some restrict basic income to members of the population which have not reached retirement age and then see it as a natural complement to an individual, non-means-tested, non-contributory basic pension pitched at a higher level, of a sort that already exists in some European countries, like Sweden or the Netherlands.
 In most proposals, however, the basic income is granted beyond retirement age, either at the same level as for younger adults or at a somewhat higher level.
 In all cases, this basic income for the elderly can be supplemented by income from public or private contributory pension schemes, as well as from private savings and from employment.

 Should a Basic Income be paid to inmates?Even on the most inclusive definition of the relevant notion of membership, any population is still likely to contain some people who will not be paid a basic income.
 Detaining criminals in prison is far more expensive to the community than paying them a modest basic income, even if full account is taken of any productive work they may be made to perform.
 Unless the detention turns out to have been ill-founded, it is therefore obvious that prison inmates should lose the benefit of their basic income for the duration of their imprisonment.
 But they can get it back as soon as they are released.
-The same may apply to the long-term inmates of other institutions, such as madhouses or old people's homes, to the extent that the full cost of their stay is directly picked up by the community rather than paid for by the inmates themselves.
+The same may apply to the long-term inmates of other institutions, such as institutions for the mentally ill or elderly, to the extent that the full cost of their stay is directly picked up by the community rather than paid for by the inmates themselves.

 Does Basic Income imply uniform levels of benefit?A basic income is paid to each individual member of the community, rather than to each household taken as a whole, or to its head, as is the case under most existing guaranteed minimum schemes.
 Even if a benefit is paid to each individual, its level could still be affected by the composition of the household.
 To take account of the fact that the per capita cost of living decreases with the size of the household, existing guaranteed minimum income schemes grant a smaller per capita income to the members of a couple than to a person living alone.
 A fair and effective operation of such schemes therefore supposes that the administration should have the power to check the living arrangements of their beneficiaries.
 A basic income, instead, is paid on a strictly individual basis.
 Not only in the sense that each individual member of the community is a recipient, but also in the sense that how much (s)he receives is independent of what type of household she belongs to.
 The operation of a basic income scheme therefore dispenses with any control over living arrangements, and it preserves the full advantages of reducing the cost of one's living by sharing one's accommodation with others.
 Precisely because of its strictly individualistic nature, a basic income tends to remove isolation traps and foster communal life.